RBCxMusic First Up Program Powered by MusiCounts - Program Header.png

 The RBCxMusic First Up Program, Powered by MusiCounts, will offer a transformational professional development experience to 30 emerging artists and music professionals who represent the next generation of Canada’s music industry.

 This program will equip its participants with the skills, connections, and industry insights needed to fuel fulfilling and sustainable careers in music.
-Through a months-long intensive workshop series, 1-1 mentorship sessions with industry leaders, paid performance opportunities and financial honoraria, this immersive opportunity is among the most comprehensive non-academic development programs for young music professionals in Canada.
+Featuring a months-long virtual workshop series, 1-1 mentorship sessions with industry leaders, potential paid performance opportunities, and in-person learning & collaboration, this immersive opportunity is among the most comprehensive non-academic development programs for young music professionals in Canada.

 How to Apply